jazzsequence/sourced-functions/README.md

 * Various helper functions associated with new site setup.
 * A wp-cli search/replace alias (`sr`) that will prompt to change a site's URLs.
 * Commands for launching/killing the Global Protect VPN client (which cannot be turned off once installed and running within the app itself).
+* A helpful function that gets the currently installed PHP version
+* Colors help

 ## New site setup
 The functions file includes a number of functions built for new site setup for MAMP and MAMP Pro.
 Usage is simple and will prompt for user input: